-It was good Ryan had contacted me when he did about his interest in the trip because it turns out that in order to backpack and camp in Olympic National Park, you need to not only know your party’s size in advance, but reserve each individual campsite, meaning you need to know the exact route that you plan to take.
-Upon gathering information in a call Ryan made to a ranger station in the park, we learned that it wasn’t that camping reservations had not started yet, but that all of the campsites in the area we were interested in had already been booked for our selected dates.
+It was good this friend had contacted me when he did about his interest in the trip because it turns out that in order to backpack and camp in Olympic National Park, you need to not only know your party’s size in advance, but reserve each individual campsite, meaning you need to know the exact route that you plan to take.
+Upon gathering information in a call our friend made to a ranger station in the park, we learned that it wasn’t that camping reservations had not started yet, but that all of the campsites in the area we were interested in had already been booked for our selected dates.
 Without releasing exact dates, we had to push our trip back two weeks just to do the same trek and unfortunately, still we were not able to get the camp sites we initially wanted.
 Some of the camp sites we were considering, to our surprise had already been booked for the entire Summer.

 Camp sites, were not the only thing scarce.
 Since this is more of a chill, vacation vibe sort of backpacking trip, the first half of the trip is backpacking and the second half is hanging out.
 In order to hang out we needed a place to stay.
 We eventually found a place, but if we had waited even a single week later with all of our options in the single digits, I don’t think we would have been so lucky.

 With most of the logistics planned and plane tickets purchased 🤑, I can finally say this trip to put simply, has me giddy to reflect my high anticipation for this trip.
-With our set route we will be backpacking through a lush mossy rain forest, up to the higher elevations 🏔 with the lakes🌅, meadows🌾, more trees🌲🌳, & wildlife 🐻🦌, back down to a waterfall💦, back up over a pass, and past some natural hot springs! ♨ Rain 🌧 or shine 🌞 this is going to be a dope 🍑 hike! 🤙🏻 Even better, I’ll be surrounded by some of my closest friends. 🔥 Afterward, to rest, Ryan found an Airbnb to address those needs with a sauna and hot tub. 🙌🏻
+With our set route we will be backpacking through a lush mossy rain forest, up to the higher elevations 🏔 with the lakes🌅, meadows🌾, more trees🌲🌳, & wildlife 🐻🦌, back down to a waterfall💦, back up over a pass, and past some natural hot springs! ♨ Rain 🌧 or shine 🌞 this is going to be a dope 🍑 hike! 🤙🏻 Even better, I’ll be surrounded by some of my closest friends. 🔥 Afterward, to rest, we found an Airbnb to address those needs with a sauna and hot tub. 🙌🏻

 For those of you reading along, I’ll be sure to capture at least the first half of the trip.
 For the second half, I want to focus more on being in the present with my friends.
 I plan to be present on the backpacking portion, but not to the same degree so I can do what I do best and capture those insanely awesome shots!